 As stated above, there are trusts that are treated for tax purposes as if they are corporations.
-For income and corporation tax purposes, such deemed corporations are subject to corporation tax (at approximately 30% tax rate).
-If individual heirs of the settlor do not acquire any beneficial interest from the trust, there will be no inheritance tax.
+For income and corporation tax purposes, such deemed corporations are subject to corporation tax.

 8.3 How are trusts affected by succession and forced heirship rules in your jurisdiction?